Security 95

 Sizing

-Saxo Bank has a minimum trade size of 1 micro lot, in other words, 0.01 standard lots.
-For forex this would mean that as a Saxo Bank client you may open non leveraged positions as low as $1,000.
+Saxo has a minimum trade size of 1 micro lot, in other words, 0.01 standard lots.
+For forex this would mean that as a Saxo client you may open non leveraged positions as low as $1,000.

 Risk Management

-Saxo Bank prioritizes the importance of offering risk management tools..
+Saxo prioritizes the importance of offering risk management tools..
 They offer five of these in combination with your trading platforms.

 First, you may access stop losses or take profits to protect yourself from losses and secure your gains.
 With both these options you can exit a position by pre- selecting your stop loss price.